 - Reduced Training Fatigue

 By improving your athletic performance, you can essentially push yourself harder during your training to burn more calories and build lean muscle.
-The amount of calories burned will obviously depend on your choice of exercise and level of intensity.
+The number of calories burned will obviously depend on your choice of exercise and level of intensity.

-How Much Caffeine Is the Best?
+How Much Caffeine Should You Have?

 As you can see, caffeine can definitely boost your weight loss efforts and improve your fitness results, but how much should you take to benefit from its weight loss benefits?